 When considering the whys and wherefores of Boston Neo-Classicism, comparing the Shapero and Fine pieces on Boriskin’s disc is a worthy crucible.
-There is doubt the Shapero pieces are better music.
+In the end, the Shapero pieces are better.
 Honestly, I can’t understand why professional pianists don’t play these tiny masterworks more often, especially the first sonata in D Major.

 Shapero may have greater genius, but Fine has something almost as attractive.
 Boriskin describes it perfectly in his liner notes: “While it inhabits the same sound world as the Shapero sonatas, Fine’s lyricism is more overt and vocal, his textures richer and more traditionally pianistic, and the rhetoric more flowing.”

 Boriskin clearly listened to Fine’s version of “Waltz-Gavotte” as he emulates some delightful dance rubato not marked in the score.
 A worthy 2001 recording of Music for Piano by Andrew Willis offers a more overtly passionate perspective than either Boriskin or Fine.

 Just for fun, here’s my own iPhone tape of the “Variations” from Music for Piano.
 I made this right before TBP soundcheck at the Oakland jazz club Yoshi’s on December 3rd, 2014, exactly 100 years after Fine’s birth.
 There are a couple of wrong notes and bit of background noise as the staff sets up the restaurant.